99percentpeople/ChatGPT-rs/README.md

 #### Proxy

-If you need to use an HTTP proxy to connect to the OpenAI API, you can add the following line to the `.env` file:
+By default, ChatGPT-rs now uses the system's default proxy settings.
+If you need to use a specific proxy to connect to the OpenAI API, you can add the following line to the `.env` file or set environment variable:

 ```
 HTTP_PROXY=YOUR_PROXY_ADDRESS